Cardinal Joseph W. Tobin, C.Ss.R., D.D.

 Cardinal Tobin’s Papal Appointments

 On August 9, 2010, His Holiness, Pope Benedict XVI, named Father Tobin to the Roman Curia post of Secretary of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLSA), and titular Archbishop of Obba.
 On October 18, 2012, Pope Benedict appointed him to serve as the Sixth Archbishop of Indianapolis.
 He was installed as Archbishop of Indianapolis on December 3, 2012.
 His Holiness, Pope Francis, named him to the College of Cardinals on October 9, 2016.
-He was created Cardinal on November 19, 2016.
+He was created a Cardinal on November 19, 2016.

-On November 7, 2016, His Holiness, Pope Francis named Joseph William Cardinal Tobin to serve as the Sixth Archbishop of Newark.
+On November 7, 2016, His Holiness, Pope Francis, named Joseph William Cardinal Tobin to serve as the Sixth Archbishop of Newark.
 He was installed there on January 6, 2017.

 Besides his responsibilities in the Archdiocese of Newark, Cardinal Tobin has been appointed by Pope Francis as a member of the Joint International Commission for Theological Dialogue between the Catholic Church and the Orthodox Church, Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, Synod of Bishops, Congregation for Catholic Education, Pontifical Council for Culture, Pontifical Council for Promoting Christian Unity, Council for the Economy, and Congregation for Bishops.

 Cardinal Tobin speaks English, Spanish, Italian, French and Portuguese, and reads several other languages.
-He has participated in many Synods of Bishops, and has been a member of the Canon Law Society of America since 1985.
+He has participated in many Synods of Bishops and has been a member of the Canon Law Society of America since 1985.

 Cardinal Tobin’s Coat of Arms